Application-oriented communication protocols for high-speed networks

 Surface provides description only.
 Full text is available to ProQuest subscribers.
 Ask your Librarian for assistance.

 Al-hajery, Eyas Sameer, "Application-oriented communication protocols for high-speed networks" (1996).
 Electrical Engineering and Computer Science - Dissertations.
-Paper 183.
+183.